A rich mix of history, art and culture

 But there’s a lot more to be seen here than striking and memorable art.
 Rovereto played a key role on the Italian front during the Great War, and it’s home to two important monuments commemorating the conflict.

-First is the Museo della Guerra, which is housed in Rovereto’s imposing 13th century castle and has recently been completely refurbished.
+First is the Museo Storico Italiano della Guerra, which is housed in Rovereto’s imposing 13th century castle and has recently been completely refurbished.
 Second is the magnificent Memorial Bell on Miravalle Hill, overlooking the city.
-Cast from artillery pieces used in the war, it’s the largest bell in the world and tolls 100 times every day at sundown to honour the dead.
+Cast from artillery pieces used by both sides in the war, it’s the largest bell in the world and tolls 100 times every day at sundown.
+It’s asking us not only to remember the dead, but give thanks for the peace and reconciliation of our own age.